-Below is our growing database of lesson plans that are rooted in JHI Blog articles for secondary school and university teachers to make use of.
+Below is our growing database of lesson plans that are rooted in JHI Blog articles.

 Want to contribute?
-We are looking for history lesson plans and curricula from teachers of all ages.
-Use this JHI Blog Lesson Plan Template to simplify the process and send in your plan to email@example.com.
+We are looking for history lesson plans and curricula from teachers at all levels.
+Use this JHI Blog Lesson Plan Template to simplify the process and send in your plan to firstname.lastname@example.org.

 Agneta’s Pineapple & History through Art by Cynthia Kok, based off of JHIBlog article: “Agneta Block’s Pineapple: Colonial Botany and the Europeanization of Knowledge”

 How can a painting be used as a historical primary source?
 Who tells history and how?

 Questions about Questions about The Scarlet Letter by Andrew Newman, based off of JHIBlog article: “Balcony and Scaffold: Literary Theory and High School English, in the 1960s”

 What are the purposes of literary study?
 How have approaches changed over time?
 How do historians and literary scholars approach primary sources differently?

 The Technology of Writing from Mesopotamia to Now by Sara Mohr, based off of JHIBlog article: “What the Digital Dark Age Can Teach Us About Ancient Technologies of Writing”

 Why are people afraid of the coming of the Digital Dark Age?
 What do you think are the most effective methods for preserving information?

 The Purpose and Power of Paratexts by Anna Speyart, based off of JHIBlog article: “Report: Paratexts and Print in Renaissance Humanism – The 2019 Panizzi Lectures”